strolch-li/strolch-website/content/plc/_index.md

 Checkout the code at [GitHub](https://github.com/strolch-li/strolch-plc)

 Strolch PLC is also deployed to Maven Central.
-Current version is 1.2.1.
+Current version is 1.2.2 and is using Strolch version 1.8.5.

 Currently, we have the following topics of discussion: